fukugit/images/README.md

 The image fils which are stored in this project, able to be used by another GitHub Readme file.

 ## Who is for?
-Owned all of GitHub repository's Readme file.
+My all of GitHub repository's Readme file.